nate-russell/SVHD-Single-Cell/Experiments/README.md

 ## Usage

 After building the C++ code or installing the largeVis R package, you can run your algorithm.
 In R, you can use it by making a simple R script.
-The file single_cell_visualization.R is an example script for visualization of high-dimensional single_cell data.
+The file single_cell_visualization.R is an example script for visualization of high-dimensional single-cell data.
 You first need to designate your input and output csv file path.
 Then, you have to tune the parameters of largeVis according to your data set.

 ## MATLAB code